안녕하세요. 토미입니다.

 I will explain the definition of indirect quotation first.

-By using this grammar, you can quote what someone said without using quotation marks.
+Using this grammar, you can quote what someone said without quotation marks.

 On the other hand, in indirect quotation, you remove quotation marks.